 The top 1 percent of earners in Wisconsin are taxed at an effective rate of 7.7 percent, compared to the state’s 10.1 percent tax rate on the middle 20 percent of income earners, according to a new 24/7 Wall St. analysis.

-Milwaukee ranks 24th worst among the 75 largest cities in the United States for the handling of its finances, according to a Truth in Accounting (TIA) analysis of municipal data released this month.
+Among the 75 most populous cities in the U.S., Milwaukee ranks 62nd for the state of its finances, having $12,800 in liabilities per taxpayer, according to a Truth in Accounting (TIA) analysis of municipal data released last month.

 The inflow of smuggled cigarettes in Wisconsin is 21.2 percent, according to a new study from the Tax Foundation that examines the relationship between cigarette taxes and smuggling.

 Wisconsin finished 20th in a study by the website Rich States, Poor States that examined the 50 states’ economic outlooks based on 15 weighted policy measures.

 Wisconsin was included in a new analysis from the Tax Foundation identifying 36 states that have major changes to their tax codes taking effect this year.

 U.S. Term Limits (USTL), the leader in the non-partisan national movement to limit terms for elected officials, praises 2020 U.S. house candidate for Wisconsin (district 7), Tom Tiffany, for signing the pledge for an amendment to term limit Congress.

 Wisconsin would lack adequate revenues to manage a moderate economic downturn without raising taxes or cutting services, according to a new analysis from Moody’s Analytics.

 Wisconsin finished 26th in a new study by the Tax Foundation showing which states are best at structuring their tax systems